3oheme/3oheme.github.com/_posts/2013-07-31-what-to-read-and-follow-in-ux-world.markdown

 Today in the office I've been asked about how to be up-to-date in the user experience world, and I thought it'd be quite useful to post it here, so anyone can benefit from it :-)

-So here we are, my top-10 most awesome blog post you should read, in no specific order:
+So here we are, the 12 most awesome blogs you should read, in no specific order:

 * The famous and well-known [Alert box by Nielsen Norman Group](http://www.nngroup.com/articles).
 * An amazing live document about [User-centered design](https://www.gov.uk/service-manual/user-centered-design) from United Kingdom Government Service Design Manual.